 Manna is a drug from the manna ash tree.
-Manna is used in constipation or diseases where bowel evacuation is desired.
-The drug is obtained the incisions in the stem and branch bark of the flowering ash tree.
-The extracted sap is dried in the air.
+Manna is used for constipation or diseases in which bowel evacuation is desired, especially in small children and elderly patients.

 Manna contains 70 to 90 % of the sugar alcohol D-mannitol (syn. mannitol), which can hardly be absorbed in the gastrointestinal tract.
-Furthermore, manna contains 10 to 16 % of the sugar stachyose.
+Manna also contains 10 to 16 % of the sugar stachyose.

 Manna has a laxative effect.